sulujulianto/sulujulianto/README.md

 ---

 ## 🎯 Beyond Code

+> *"Code is like humor.
+When you have to explain it, it's bad."* – Cory House

 When I'm not coding, I enjoy:
 - Watching anime (currently into SAO, Fafner, and Re:Zero)